katedobroth/test-doc/_sections/cloud_sockets.md

 {:.step}

 1. In the Cazena console, on the __Cloud Sockets__ tab, select __Hive__ (or Impala) on the left side of the screen.
-1. Copy the DNS address and port from the right side of the screen, then paste them into the Connection Pane in RStudio.
+1. Copy the DNS address and port from the top of of the screen, then paste them into the Connection Pane in RStudio.
 1. Add `,SSL=1` to the connection string, before the final parentheses.